Computer history - 2000

 ATA-5 standard was approved by ANSI (American National Standards Institute) on December 13, 2000, under document NCITS 340-2000.

-In December 2000, HP (Hewlett-Packard) celebrated the shipment of the 50 millionth LaserJet printer.
+In December 2000, HP (Hewlett-Packard) celebrated the 50 millionth LaserJet printer shipment.

-U.S. Judge Thomas Penfield announced after over two years in the court that Microsoft be split into two companies, although it would remain intact until the appeals process was exhausted.
+After over two years in the court, U.S. Judge Thomas Penfield announced that Microsoft would be split into two companies.
+However, it would remain intact until the appeals process was exhausted.

 Both Intel and AMD pass the 1 GHz CPU barrier, something many people in the computer industry thought would never happen.